 I have a good understanding of both sides of the tutor/tutee relationship having excelled during my two terms at Oxford (where the tutorial system is the norm) under the tutelage of some brilliant minds whom were not always pedagogically predisposed or mindful.
 As a tutor I believe I can use my experiences to better ensure my teaching practices are effective in bringing about that sense of understanding in the tutee.

-James Madison University - BS, Mathematics and Philosophy
+Undergraduate Degree: James Madison University - Bachelor of Science, Mathematics and Philosophy

 ACT English: 32